resolve109/study-aws-sa/aws-study-guide.md

   - Offers significant performance advantages over accessing S3 buckets directly
   - Essential for serving static content like event reports that will receive millions of global views
   - The most efficient solution for globally distributing S3-hosted static websites with high traffic volume
+  - Perfect for serving daily static HTML reports expected to generate millions of views from users around the world

 ### Amazon VPC
 - **Internet Gateways**: